 4) Simplify navigation

 Minimizing the choices doesn’t mean removing the navigation menu altogether.
-The navigation menu shouldn’t be intrusive in anyhow, and it must blend with the background discreetly yet should be still functional.
+The navigation menu shouldn’t be intrusive in anyhow, and it must blend with the background discreetly yet should still be functional.
 Possibly, there should be no additional or different navigation layers that can only distract the viewing experience.